axr167/interview-prep/technical-rounds/00-Graphs/README.md

 - A node is visited
 - AND the node is currently on the stack.

+In order to know what is currently on the stack, keep all the contents of the stack on a set.
+If the set contains the current element the there is a cycle.

 # Questions:

 ### 1. Shortest path problem 1